Migrate Postgresql Database Without Downtime

 select * from pg_replication_slots;

-If you want to delete this slot later after migration, you can use this command:1
+If you want to delete this slot later after migration, you can use this command:

 'select pg_drop_replication_slot('slot_for_migration');

-Use it after remove the initial prime if you know what this command would do.
+Use it after removing the initial prime if you know what this command would do.

 Step 3 - Create a User for Replication